therealplato/express-formidable-demo/readme.md

 browse to localhost:3000 in a browser, submit form

-form.parse() function hangs without ever getting to callback
+form.parse() function (in app.js) hangs without ever getting to callback